Build a vacation around learning how to adventure in the great outdoors around Estes Park. Here's how.

 Horseback riding is another quintessential pastime available in and around Estes Park; it’s the perfect place for it, after all.
 Stunning mountain views are often better when you don’t have to do the work to see them.
 The stables of Estes Park offer a variety of riding locations for all ages and skill levels, and each outfit takes the time to help you become comfortable with your horse and teach you how to ride before you set out.

 Admittedly, the mountain biking in Estes Park is not particularly friendly to beginners, nor is there (yet) an outfitter that will take you out and teach you how to ride.
 We recommend enlisting a friend to show you the ropes on the more intermediate trails.
 There is a bike park encircled by a dirt path in town, where go-getters can get out and try two wheels with a Rocky Mountain backdrop.
-Rent your mountain bike from Estes Park Mountain Shop.
+Rent your mountain bike and ask for tips at Estes Park Mountain Shop.